labdiscord/bot/README.md

 ## Config
 You should set your `Discord Token`, `MongoDB` connection URL and any applicable channel ID's in the `main.py` file.
 There are also other optional configurations in almost all other files.
+In the case that you want to use the statuspage.io integration, make sure to set your `API token`, `page id` & `metric id` in the `cogs/api.py` file.

 ## Setup
 ```shell